life-itself/tao/git/README.md

 	* We put s/m/l/xl in the second set of brackets to describe the size of the change
 	* Finally we write a short message explaining the change we made

-You can look on GitLab for more examples of commit messages.
+You can look on GitHub for more examples of commit messages.

-### Pushing changes to GitLab
+### Pushing changes to GitHub

-Once you've committed your changes and you're happy with them you can push them to GitLab.
+Once you've committed your changes and you're happy with them you can push them to GitHub.
 This is the final step.

 > git push "README.md"
 >
 [(For more information on these commands.)](https://git-scm.com/book/en/v2/Appendix-C%3A-Git-Commands-Basic-Snapshotting)

-### Pulling changes from GitLab
+### Pulling changes from GitHub

-If changes are being made to the remote repo while you're working on your local copy, you will need to 'pull' the latest changes from GitLab to ensure your local copy is up-to-date before you push changes to GitLab.
-This ensures any changes and commits you make store in GitLab properly.
+If changes are being made to the remote repo while you're working on your local copy, you will need to 'pull' the latest changes from GitHub to ensure your local copy is up-to-date before you push changes to GitHub.
+This ensures any changes and commits you make store in GitHub properly.

 To do this type